WBXH-CD

 WBXH-CD (channel 39) is a low-power, Class A television station in Baton Rouge, Louisiana, United States, affiliated with MyNetworkTV.
-It is owned by Gray Television alongside CBS affiliate WAFB (channel 9).
-Both stations share studios on Government Street in downtown Baton Rouge, where WBXH-CD's transmitter is also located.
+It is owned by Gray Media alongside CBS affiliate WAFB (channel 9).
+The two stations share studios on Government Street in downtown Baton Rouge, where WBXH-CD's transmitter is also located.

 Even though WBXH-CD broadcasts a digital signal of its own, the low-power broadcasting radius only covers the immediate Baton Rouge area.
 Therefore, it is simulcast in standard definition on WAFB's fourth digital subchannel in order to reach the entire market; this can be seen on channel 9.4 from a transmitter on River Road near the city's Riverbend section.

 History

 WBXH began broadcasting on September 27, 1990, and was owned by the Box LP Group who owned low-power affiliates of The Box music channel across the United States.
 In 2001, it became an affiliate of MTV2.
 The station operated on UHF channel 46 until WAFB signed-on its digital signal on the same channel in 2002.
 This led WBXH to change channels to 39.
 It was purchased by Raycom Media in 2003 and became a UPN affiliate.
 WBXH was the third and final station in Baton Rouge to be affiliated with the network, as UPN was originally programmed on WBTR from 1995 to 1999 and then on KZUP from 1999 to 2003.
 It showcased itself as "UPN the Block" and used a duo known as "Rider and the Fish" to promote programming and various locales around Baton Rouge.
 On January 24, 2006, Time Warner (which was the owner of The WB at that time) and CBS Corporation (which purchased UPN at the start of 2006) announced that the WB and UPN networks would be shutting down and that those two companies would combine their resources to create a new television service.
 The newly combined network would be called The CW.
 The letters would represent the first initial of its respective corporate parents.